-Subjects, courses and any arrangements for courses including staff allocated as stated in this Handbook are an expression of Intent only.
+Subjects, courses and any arrangements for courses including staff allocated as stated in this Handbook are an expression of intent only.
 The University reserves the right to discontinue or vary arrangements at any time without notice.
-Information has been brought up to date as at 1 November 1993, but may be amended without notice by the University Council.
+Information has been brought up to date as at 1 November 1994, but may be amended without notice by the University Council.

+© The University of New South Wales

+The address of The University of New South Wales is: The University of New South Wales

-© The University of New South Wales Telephone: (02) 697 2222 Facsimile: (02) 662 7474 Telegraph: UNITECH, SYDNEY Telex: AA26054
+The University of New South Wales SYDNEY 2052 AUSTRALIA

+Telephone: (02) 385 1000 Facsimile: (02) 385 2000

+EmIL: Records.Admin@unsw.edu.au Telegraph: UNITECH, SYDNEY

+Telex: AA26054